 “A man suspected of being in the course of a commercial burglary, hiding inside a darkened building, was apprehended by a police dog who bit him on the neck.
 The suspect died shortly thereafter.
 For the reasons which follow, we agree with the district court that the use of a properly trained police dog to seize a felony suspect does not constitute deadly force.
 We also hold that even if the use of a police dog could constitute deadly force, the circumstances of the suspect’s apprehension justified the use of such force in this case.
 Thus, we affirm the award of summary judgment in favor of defendants.”

-Although extremely rare, there are other reported dog bite fatalities involving police canines.
-However, importantly note that I cannot verify all these incidences through Internet research.
+Although extremely rare, there are reported dog bite fatalities involving police canines.
+However, importantly note that I cannot verify all these incidences through research on the Internet.

-- Another incident reportedly happened to an infant in Florida when she was killed his father’s dog.
+- Another incident happened to an infant in Florida when she was reportedly killed by the dog owned by her father.
 The father was a cop and the handler of this police dog, and the incident happened when he with the infant unsupervised in the presence of the dog.
 Reported in the Orlando Sentinel.
-“Police dog bites, kills canine officer’s baby girl”. (unverifiable through Internet research).
+“Police dog bites kills canine officer’s baby girl” (unverifiable through Internet research).

 - Finally, a police dog bite fatality incident may have happened in California when an 89-year-old man was found sleeping under a bush by a dog searching for a suspect.
 He was severely attacked, outside the immediate presence of the handler, and he died about three weeks later in hospital.
 I served this in animal behavior expert in this matter.
 The incident is therefore verifiable.
 Read more about this incident here.